ffernandez-1999/Macro-Phyton/README.md

 # BCRA FX Bands Tracker

-Python project that reconstructs and visualizes the Argentine FX bands scheme using official Central Bank data.
+Python project that reconstructs and visualizes the Argentine FX bands scheme.

 The script combines the wholesale exchange rate (A3500) with a daily FX bands system, following the rules applied by the BCRA during 2025 and 2026.